SDCONA/onplasy/README.md

-  # Marketplace Website Development
+  # Buy and Sell OnPlasy

-  This is a code bundle for Marketplace Website Development.
-The original project is available at https://www.figma.com/design/EnKwoW0ZTFgtAI4xuwqv16/Marketplace-Website-Development.
+  This is a code bundle for Buy and Sell OnPlasy.
+The original project is available at https://www.figma.com/design/EnKwoW0ZTFgtAI4xuwqv16/Buy-and-Sell-OnPlasy.

   ## Running the code